PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuild.md

     - `GsdkAlias <String>`: An alias for the game certificate.
 The game server will reference this alias via GSDK config to retrieve the game certificate.
 This alias is used as an identifier in game server code to allow a new certificate with different Name field to be uploaded without the need to change any game server code to reference the new Name.
     - `Name <String>`: The name of the game certificate.
 This name should match the name of a certificate that was previously uploaded to this title.
   - `[GameWorkingDirectory <String>]`: The directory containing the game executable.
 This would be the start path of the game assets that contain the main game server executable.
 If not provided, a best effort will be made to extract it from the start game command.
+  - `[InstrumentationConfiguration <IInstrumentationConfiguration>]`: The instrumentation configuration for the build.
-  - `[InstrumentationConfigurationProcessesToMonitor <String[]>]`: The list of processes to be monitored on a VM for this build.
+    - `[ProcessesToMonitor <String[]>]`: The list of processes to be monitored on a VM for this build.
 Providing processes will turn on performance metrics collection for this build.
 Process names should not include extensions.
 If the game server process is: GameServer.exe; then, ProcessesToMonitor = [ GameServer ]
   - `[Metadata <IAny>]`: Metadata to tag the build.
 The keys are case insensitive.
 The build metadata is made available to the server through Game Server SDK (GSDK).Constraints: Maximum number of keys: 30, Maximum key length: 50, Maximum value length: 100
   - `[UseStreamingForAssetDownloads <Boolean?>]`: When true, assets will be downloaded and uncompressed in memory, without the compressedversion being written first to disc.
   - `[VMSize <String>]`: The VM size to create the build on.